-Custom RealTracks folder: The RealTracks styles are stored in Applications/Band-in-a-Box/RealTracks by default.
-You can choose an alternate folder location by checking Use a custom folder location for the RealTracks and then clicking on the folder button and picking an alternate folder.
+RealTracks folder: The RealTracks are stored in Applications/Band-in-a-Box/RealTracks by default.
+You can choose an alternate folder location by checking Use a custom RealTracks folder location and then clicking on the folder button and picking an alternate folder.
 Then, click on the [Update] button to confirm the new location.
 You don't need to visit this folder when using RealTracks; it is used internally by Band-in-a-Box, so you shouldn't add or remove files from this RealTracks folder unless you "know what you're doing."